HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ### Adding a new application in Volt MX Foundry

 1. Create a new application and configure the identity services as type OAuth.
+Refer [How to add applications in foundry](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Adding_Applications.html)

     ![alt text](image-4.png)